EVondrus/la-hotel/README.md

 ### User Stories

+#### Epics
+- The project was divided into various epics, which are large bodies of work encompassing potential features for the project.
+- Each epic was then broken down into smaller user stories, with each story providing specific value to a user.
+- User stories were created from the perspectives of both the hotel owner and the website users.

+#### User Stories
+- All user stories are added as issues on GitHub.
+- Each user story details the value it provides, the acceptance criteria required for completion, and the tasks needed to complete it.
+- You can find all User Stories in the [Github Project Board](https://github.com/users/EVondrus/projects/4)

 ### Project Goals

-- The main goal is to create an easily editable site to elevate the guest experience and simplify hotel operations.
+- The primary goal is to create an easily editable site that enhances the guest experience and simplifies hotel operations.
-- Designed with a user-centric approach, the platform should cater the needs of site users, site owners, staff users, and admin users.
+- Designed with a user-centric approach, the platform should meet the needs of site users, site owners, staff, and administrators.
-- This project also demonstrates my understanding of maintaining a database attached to a website, with full CRUD (Create, Read, Update and Delete) functionality, using Code Institute PostgreSQL database, and Cloudinairy Services.
+- This project also showcases my proficiency in maintaining a database integrated with a website, providing full CRUD (Create, Read, - Update, and Delete) functionality using the Code Institute PostgreSQL database and Cloudinary services.

 [Back to the top](#la-hotel)